 Step #1.
 Start with a plan.

 Before you dive into your dresser you will want to do a little bit of planning.
-Daydreaming is what I prefer to call it because I want this part to be enjoyable so you start this project off on a positive foot.
+Daydreaming the new layout of your dresser should be a fun task and will help you to get this project started on a positive note.

 Think of the way you dress each day.
 What styles do you have?
 What clothes do you wear to work?
 What are your favorite pieces for the weekend?
 What are your comfy clothes for on a lazy day?